 Guacamole is certainly a healthy and tasty dip for humans, but the same isn’t true for our canine friends.
-The good news is that guacamole in small quantities isn’t going to do your dog too much harm, as long as there isn’t onion or garlic in the mix.
+Unfortunately, guacamole is not something you should be sharing with your dog, especially if there is onion or garlic in the mix.

 Facts About Guacamole

-Guacamole can be traced back to the Aztecs in the 16th century and was eaten throughout Latin America.
-The name guacamole is derived from the Aztec word “ahuaca-hulli,” which translates as “avocado sauce.”
+Guacamole can be traced back to the Aztecs before the 16th century and was eaten throughout what is now Mexico and South America.
+The name guacamole is derived from the Aztec word “ahuaca-mulli,” which translates as “avocado mixture.”

 The main ingredient of guacamole is, of course, the avocado!
-These fruits are a rich source of carotenoids, vitamins, minerals, and healthy fats.
+These fruits are a rich source of antioxidants, vitamins, minerals, and healthy fats.